 2. Try Not To Sleep On Any Problem

 It seems typical for two people, no matter how much love they feel for each other, to disagree on some things or deal with misunderstandings.
 However, if you want peace and harmony to prevail in your household, you cannot forget to kiss and makeup before bed.
 Developing this habit ensures that your hearts will not grow apart and that you can both sleep well.

 3. Give Each Other A Boost

-Getting married not only means that you found someone to share eternity with.
+As mentioned also in WomansToday.com, getting married not only means that you found someone to share eternity with.
 It also entails that there is now an individual whom you can count on to support you and lift your spirits anytime.
 Once you do that to one another, neither of you may feel neglected or unloved.
 Hence, word war won’t ensue.

 Heed the tips above so that you won’t ever need to sign up for marriage counseling in the future.
 Good luck!